samchan182/llm-hands-on-projects/Project_LOG.md

 3. Privacy concern.
 You don't want to fine-tune an LLM on sensitive company data
 4. Domain specific.
 RAG ensures answers are grounded in your docs, not model guesses, in some cases like customer support, law, finance.

+## What is the callback in RAG?
+A callback is a function or hook to execute automatically during the retrieve.

+It let you track, log, or modify what happened inside the RAG process without rewriting the whole pipeline.

+##